 One deciding factor may be your clients; if you want to keep important clients happy, then they won’t thank you for dragging them long distance for a meeting.
 In these circumstances, the ‘easiest’ solution is to travel to them.

 But what if they’re not on an easily accessible transport link?
 Or you can’t spare the time to deal with public transport, or can’t rely on them to get you there on time?
 One solution could be using a private jet like Vistajet.
-Not just for millionaires, today private jet travel is much more affordable and easily accessible.
+Not just for millionaires, thanks to companies like Jettly today private jet travel is much more affordable and easily accessible.